Psycoy/MixEval/README.md

 Feel free to hit the ⭐**star** button or 🦾**contribute**!
 We review new issues and PRs regularly and will acknowledge your contributions!

+We would like to extend our heartfelt gratitude to the following contributors for their exceptional commitment to this repository:
+- @RodriMora
+- @teknium1
+- @philschmid

 <br>

 # 📑 Citation